nevir/groc/README.md

     npm install -g groc

-For those new to npm, `-g` indicates that you want groc installed as a global for your environment.
+For those new to npm, `-g` indicates that you want groc installed as a global command for your environment.
 You may need to prefix the command with sudo, depending on how you installed node.

 ### Using groc (CLI)